 In this post, I’m going to introduce you to Algonquin Provincial Park and the outfitters servicing the park.
 Hopefully, by the end of this post, you’ll know what to look for in an outfitter and how to choose the best one for the trip you want to take.

 What types of canoes do they have available?

 Different canoe routes call for different types of canoes, and this is something to ask a potential outfitter about.
-Each of the outfitters that offer canoe rentals in Algonquin have a variety of canoes available.
+Each of the outfitters that offer canoe rentals in Algonquin has a variety of canoes available.
 However, depending on when you book your trip, they may have limited availability.

 If your canoe route has a lot of portages: You want a canoe that is made from a light material and the lightest material for canoes is Kevlar.
 So when booking your canoe, ask if the outfitter rents Kevlar canoes.

 If your canoe route has whitewater: At a bare minimum, if there will be rapids you want a tough boat.
 Kevlar isn’t strong enough; you’ll want one made of ABS (a durable plastic).
-Ideally, you also want a canoe that is outfitted with air bags, thigh straps and knee pads.
+Ideally, you also want a canoe that is outfitted with airbags, thigh straps and knee pads.

 If there are three people paddling: As the outfitter is they have any three-seat canoes.
-These canoes tend to be a longer (18 ft) and have a seat in the middle, so the middle paddler can sit on a proper seat rather than a backpack or the hull of the canoe.
+These canoes tend to be longer (18 ft) and have a seat in the middle, so the middle paddler can sit on a proper seat rather than a backpack or the hull of the canoe.

 Where can you pick up / drop off the canoe rental?